Administration¶

 Companies let you partition users and devices into isolated groups.
 A user or device belongs to at most one company.

-- Create companies — give each company a name.
+- Create companies — give each company a name and optionally assign a billing plan.

 - Assign users — toggle which users belong to a company.
 Mark specific users as Company Admin within that company.